ManWithA1000Names/gofp/README.md

-# A go library containing primitive functions to write functional go.
+# Functional programming primitives for go

 It contains functions such as: